TomaszWaszczyk/historia.waszczyk.com/src/content/december-7.md

 > PAP: Holandia/Inflacja największa od 40 lat (od września 1982 roku) - poinformował we wtorek Holenderski Urząd Statystyczny (CBS).

+---

+Although the Senate finally voted to raise the debt limit on the night of Oct.
+7 -- a mere 11 days before the US Treasury ran out of money -- this accommodation was only a short-term fix, as it only provided enough borrowing to hold the Treasury over until December.
+The House of Representatives followed suit.

+The US House then passed a bill on Dec.
+7 that set up new procedures in the Senate to raise the debt limit.
+Rather than needing 60 votes (as required for most legislation in the Senate), the procedure sets up an additional vote on the issue that only requires a simple majority of Senate votes -- but just this one time.
+Mirroring the House, the Senate enacted this fast-track process.
+This maneuver allows the GOP to "wash its hands" of the decision by allowing Democrats to raise the debt ceiling on their own.

+---

 ### 2020

 "EU chce przyjąć 34 miliony emigrantów, dać im mieszkanie, przywileje socjalne i obywatelstwo czyli prawo głosu.
 Jeśli lewica europejska da im prawa wyborcze, będzie miała ich głosy przez dziesięciolecia.